Seaslug (missile)

-It was planned that Seaslug's medium-range role was to be supplanted by a very long-range missile known as Blue Envoy, but this was passed over in favour of a new medium-range system, Sea Dart.
-Sea Dart entered service in 1973 on the Type 82 destroyers and replaced Seaslug during the 1980s as the County-class destroyers were removed from service.
+Seaslug's medium-range role was initially intended to be replaced by the long-range Blue Envoy missile.
+However, Blue Envoy was cancelled in favour of a new medium-range system, Sea Dart.
+Sea Dart entered service in 1973 aboard the Type 82 destroyer HMS Bristol (D23) and gradually replaced Seaslug as the County-class destroyers were withdrawn from service during the 1980s.

 Development

 Initial concept

 In 1943, the German Luftwaffe began the use of anti-shipping missiles and guided bombs in the Mediterranean Sea during Allied operations against Italy.
 These weapons were released outside of anti-aircraft gun range, which meant that naval operations lacking complete air superiority would be open to attack with no effective response from the ships.
 A solution for long-range anti-aircraft was required.
-On 16 March 1944 the first meeting of the "Guided Anti-Aircraft Projectile Committee", or GAP Committee, was held.
+On 16 March 1944 the first meeting of the "Guided Anti-Aircraft Projectile Committee", was held.

 The Admiralty Signals Establishment (ASE), in charge of the Navy's radar development, was working on new radars featuring radar lock-on that allowed them to accurately track aircraft at long range.
 This was part of the LRS.1 fire-control system that allowed large dual-purpose guns to attack bombers at long range.
 A contemporary British Army project at Cossors, Brakemine, was working on a system to allow a missile to keep itself centred within a radar beam, a concept known today as beam riding.
-The Navy decided to combine the two concepts, using the LRS.1's Type 909 radar with a new missile that differed from Brakemine primarily in requiring longer range and being more robust for shipborne use.
+The Navy decided to combine the two concepts, using the LRS.1's Type 901 radar with a new missile that differed from Brakemine primarily in requiring longer range and being more robust for shipborne use.

 In December 1944, GAP put out a Naval Staff Target for a new anti-aircraft weapon, capable of attacking targets at altitudes up to 50,000 ft and speeds of up to 700 mph.
 This project was briefly known as LOPGAP, short for "Liquid Oxygen and Petrol Guided Anti-aircraft Projectile", but soon moved from petrol to methanol which made the "LOP" inaccurate.